Man Gets Five Years for Stuffing 51 Turtles Down His Pants

 “We don’t have a whole lot of cases exactly like this every day,” O’Meara said.

-That being said, earlier this year, an Ontario man was fined $3,500 for smuggling 38 turtles in his pants, and placed on a two-year probation.
+That being said, earlier this year, an Ontario man was fined $3,500 [$2,700 USD] for smuggling 38 turtles in his pants, and placed on a two-year probation.

 Xu’s defense attorney called the verdict “very severe” and asked O’Meara to hear testimony on Xu’s behalf.
 Xu and his attorney are reportedly planning to appeal the verdict.